Ensemble Inference Methods for Models With Noisy and Expensive Likelihoods: Derivative-Free Sampling

 $G_0 \in C^{1}(\mathbb{R}^d,\mathbb{R}^K)$, $G_1 \in C^{1}(\mathbb{T}^d,\mathbb{R}^K)$ and $\int_{\mathbb{T}^d} G_1(y)\,dy = 0$. $\quad $ \end{assumption}

 Here $\Td$ denotes the $d$ dimensional unit torus: $G_1$ is a $1-$periodic function in every direction.
-Although the periodic perturbation is a simplification of the typical noisy models encountered in practice, such as the class presented in Example \ref{ex:1}, it provides a convenient form for analysis which is enlightening about the behaviour of algorithms more generally; furthermore the multiscale ideas we use may be generalized to stationary random perturbations and similar conclusions are to be expected \cite{bensoussan2011asymptotic}.
+Although the periodic perturbation is a simplification of the typical noisy models encountered in practice, \as{such as the class presented in Section \ref{sec:mot}}, it provides a convenient form for analysis which is enlightening about the behaviour of algorithms more generally; furthermore the multiscale ideas we use may be generalized to stationary random perturbations and similar conclusions are to be expected \cite{bensoussan2011asymptotic}.

 We use formal multiscale perturbation expansions to understand the effect of the rapidly varying perturbation $G_1(\cdot)$ on the smooth envelope of the forward model, $G_0(\cdot)$, in the context of the EKS, using the mean field limit.
-To describe the result of this multiscale analysis we define the averaged mean field limit equations
+To describe the result of this multiscale analysis we define the averaged mean field limit equations, found from \eqref{eq:eks} and \eqref{eq:NLFP} with $G_1(\cdot) \equiv 0$ so that $G_\eps(\cdot)$ may be replaced with $G_0(\cdot)$:

 with

 To be self-consistent the density $\rho_0(x,t) \in C\bigl((0,\infty);L^1(\Rd;\R^+)\bigr)$ must satisfy the nonlinear Fokker-Planck equation